retextjs/retext/Readme.md

 $ npm run benchmark
 ```

-On a MacBook Air, it parser about 2 big articles, 24 sections, or 218 paragraphs per second.
+On a MacBook Air, it parses about 2 big articles, 24 sections, or 218 paragraphs per second.

 ```
               retext.parse(source);